amommendes/glue-utilities/README.md

 ## Usage

 You need first install glue spark version as described [here](https://github.com/awslabs/aws-glue-libs).
-This will provides `GlueContext` which is necessary in the migration process.
+Glue spark will provides `GlueContext` which is necessary in the migration process, since we need to connect in the Glue database.

-The lib authenticates in AWS glue based on AWS environment variables:
+The lib authenticates in AWS glue based on AWS environment secrets variables:

 ```shell
 export AWS_ACCESS_KEY_ID="MY_KEY"